Phase boundaries in algebraic conformal QFT: Heuristic considerations

 \subsection{Boundary conditions for chiral fields}

 We denote the subspace $x>0$ by $\MM_R$, and the subspace $x<0$ by $\MM_L$.
-On both sides of the boundary, we have left- and right-moving chiral fields, for which we reserve the labels $+$ and $-$\footnote{corresponding to analytic and anti-analytic fields in the Euclidean framework.
+On both sides of the boundary, we have left- and right-moving chiral fields, for which we reserve the labels $+$ and $-$\footnote{corresponding to holomorphic and anti-holomorphic fields in the Euclidean framework.
 The renaming of ``$M_+$'' in \cite{LR04} into $\MM_R$ in this paper is made in order to prevent confusion.}.

 Let us accordingly denote the chiral components of the stress-energy tensor on either side of the boundary by $T^L_+(t+x)$ , $T^L_-(t-x)$ , $T^R_+(t+x)$ , $T^R_-(t-x)$ (where the former two are defined at $x<0$, and the latter two at $x>0$).
 Then the energy conservation at the boundary ($T^L_{01}(t,0)=T^R_{01}(t,0)$) reads\footnote{This condition is called ``conformal defect'' in \cite{FFRS07}, whereas the more special case \eref{trans} is called ``topological''.
 In \cite{FFRS04}, \eref{trans} is referred to as ``conformal''.} \be T^L_+(t)+T^R_-(t)= T^R_+(t)+T^L_-(t).\ee There are several types of solutions to this condition: the {\bf reflective} solution